SpongePowered/SpongeDocs/source/devs/forge/contributing.rst

 IDE Download
 ~~~~~~~~~~~~

-The second main download you need to perform is getting your IDE (Interactive Development Environment).
+The second main download you need to perform is getting your IDE (Integrated Development Environment).

 There are two commercially available IDEs that we provide instructions for; Eclipse, and IntelliJ IDEA.
 Which one you choose is a matter of personal preference, and you might even prefer an IDE that isn't listed here.